 Playing games helps your child build important social skills.
 They learn to take turns, to listen and express themselves and to regulate their emotions.
 Self esteem develops through achieving their own goals.

 I bring Process-Oriented Psychology into a session when necessary to help your child process things that might be troubling them.
 Children may not be consciously aware of stressful events from their past, and I will never ask them to “remember” anything.
 Memories may, however, rise to the surface in a session.

 I will not try to suppress the behaviour.
 Rather, my aim is to help your child to understand how they are feeling, and learn how to express themselves safely.
 We will do this in a fun way, using sounds, movements, pictures, imagination, play and role playing.

-Typically gains are seen not only in classroom achievement, but also with physical, social, emotional and behavioural learning.
+Typically gains are seen not only in the classroom, but we also find physical, social, emotional and behavioural changes.
 Parents often report that their children become calmer, sometimes making friends for the first time.

 Healing Happens in Relationship

 I believe that healing happens through relationship, and the most powerful therapy is human love.
 Children with learning and behavioural difficulties are often stressed and anxious.
-When gently supported, your child feels safe and gains confidence in their own time.
+When your child is gently supported, he or she is able to feel safe and gain confidence in their own time.

 We can’t change the past, but by working together, we can help to create a better future.

-If you feel I can help you, or you would like to chat, please give me a call on 0474 095 432.
+If you feel I can help you, or you would like to chat, please email, or give me a call on 0474 095 432.